 Staying the night in Big Sur is not a must

 Overnighting in Big Sur can be really pricy; since I didn’t want to break the bank on lodging, I ended up choosing to bookend Big Sur with two other beautiful locations – Morro Bay and Carmel.
 There are definitely some beautiful options within the realm of Big Sur, but my recommendation would be grabbing some cheaper Airbnb accommodations at either end.
-Check out this link for $40 in travel credit (Airbnb)
+Check out this link for $$$ toward your first stay (Airbnb)

 Pro tip: Housesitting is common in California.
 Try signing up for HouseCarers to see if you can score a sweet gig housesitting.
 There are some really cool places, and an awesome way to cut down on costs!

 Keep an eye on your gas tank.
 It’s easily 40 miles between stations along some stretches, and gas sells for a premium.
 Filling up in San Luis Obispo before you hop on the PCH will make your life a whole lot easier and keep your wallet a little heavier.
 However, if you think you might run out of gas along the drive, stop at the next station you see.
 I’m all about saving my pennies, but Big Sur is not a location where I’d like to break down…don’t be that person pushing their car down the road.

 My last suggestion is to slow down, roll down the windows, and take it all in.
 This will be a once in a lifetime kind of trip, so really absorb everything.
 Along the way, I saw beautiful rocky vistas, sea lions playing in the surf, and breathtaking waterfalls.
 It is a truly picturesque ride, and one I will always remember.